Registration and Academic Standards for Graduate Students

 - A cumulative GPA below 2.5 in two semesters will result in separation from the program

-- An elective course in which an F is earned contributes no hours toward graduation requirements
+- A course in which an F is earned contributes no hours toward graduation requirements

 Case Western Reserve University considers grades and other information about a student’s performance at the university to be a private matter and will release such information to the student only upon written request.
 Transcripts will not be issued to or on behalf of a student who has not discharged all financial obligations to the university.
 Transcripts are issued by the University Registrar's Office.
-Requests can be made online or in person or by mail using this form.
+Transcript requests can be made online, in person or by mail.

 Transcripts of work completed at other institutions will not be released to the student or other third parties.

 Transfers and Waivers